+I am a PhD student at the Priestley International Centre for Climate and the Sustainability Research Institute at the University of Leeds.
+My research explores psychological barriers to pro-environmental behaviour change through the use of virtual reality (VR), with a specific focus on meat consumption.
 I am passionate about the role of behaviour change to mitigating climate change, and contributing to a sustainable society more broadly.
 Virtual reality has recently begun to be used as a tool to generate empathy and raise awareness for issues such as the impact of climate change and environmental degradation by organisations at a range of scales, but little research exists into whether this is translated into meanginful, long term behaviour change, therefore this projects hopes to contribute to filling that gap.
+Alongside this, I have also worked as a Research Assistant exploring Climate Change Education in UK Higher Education Institutions, in the lead up to COP26.

 - Behaviour change